sudarshanverma19/sudarshanverma19/README.md

 - 👋 Hi, I’m Sudarshan Verma
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning DSA in java and R programming
+- 🌱 I’m proficient with DSA in java
-- 💞️ I’m looking to collaborate on TCS learning certification.
 - 📫 How to reach me .. by mail

 <!---